 HRAs are commonly used with high-deductible health plans and other consumer-driven health plans.
 As deductibles and co-payments increase to control the cost of health insurance premiums, HRAs can maintain employee benefits and help prevent increased out-of-pocket expenses.
 Employers may have both a Flexible Spending Plan and Health Reimbursement Arrangement in place.

 The ACA also affected the requirements that are applicable to HRAs.
-In order to be exempt from the ACA’s requirements, HRAs must be “integrated” with underlying ACA compliant group health coverage.
+In general, in order to be exempt from the ACA’s requirements, HRAs must be “integrated” with underlying ACA compliant group health coverage.
 Further, all members of a family that are eligible to have their medical expenses reimbursed from an HRA must be covered under an underlying ACA-compliant employer-sponsored group health plan.
 Additional complicated requirements apply to HRAs under the ACA.
 If your local benefit fund sponsors an HRA, you should consult with qualified benefits counsel to ensure that all applicable legal requirements are being met.

 Unreimbursed medical expenses that may qualify for reimbursement under HRAs include medical, dental, prescription drug, vision care, co-payments, and any other qualifying medical expenses incurred by the employee, spouse or dependent that are not paid by insurance programs.
 Like FSAs, when a participant incurs an eligible medical expense, he or she “vouchers” that expense from the account.
 Following receipt or proof of expense for the amount claimed, a check is issued to the participant.
 HRA accounts can also be linked with debit cards that directly authorize payments for covered expenses at the point-of-service.

 to view a chart on the Segal Consulting website comparing key elements of Flexible Spending Accounts, Health Reimbursement Arrangements and Health Savings Accounts.
 Copyright ©2020 by The Segal Group, Inc. All rights reserved.